KxSystems/docs/docs/kb/dare.md

 Files can be archived, or copied, across environments without going through a decryption and encryption cycle.

-Kdb+ is multi-platform, and as the file format is platform-agnostic, the same encrypted files can be accessed from multiple platforms.
+kdb+ is multi-platform, and as the file format is platform-agnostic, the same encrypted files can be accessed from multiple platforms.

 Maintain key and process ownership and separation of responsibilities: the DBA holds TDE keys, the server admin holds FDE keys.